 Some devs might move back home, living with their family, relatives or partner for a couple of years.
 Others would change careers entirely.
 Ben Johnson, developer of Geneshift, did something else: he moved overseas.

 This story originally appeared in May 2017.
-It's been republished to mark the game's limited free-to-play release on Steam, where you can own it forever provided you add it to your account by tomorrow morning.
+It’s been republished following the game’s free-to-keep promotion on Steam, where you can own it for life provided you add it to your account over the next day or so.

-Chatting to Kotaku over the phone, Johnson explained that Geneshift originally started as a way to show of all of the skills he'd learned from his design computing degree.
-"I thought a game would be a fun thing to make that covers all the bases," he explained.
+Chatting to Kotaku, the Sydney-born game dev explained that Geneshift originally started as a way to show of all of the skills he’d learned from his design computing degree.
+“I thought a game would be a fun thing to make that covers all the bases,” he explained.

-Like a lot of other first-time developers, he thought the project would be done fairly quickly.
-But it took around a year until he could produce a demo, which was called Subvein at the time.
-"I got a few players from a Rock Paper Shotgun article and they've just, well, some of them have stuck with the game ever since ... they'd say 'this thing here is broken, we need this feature', so I could never really pull myself away from the game."
+Like a lot of other first-time devs, he thought Geneshift would be done fairly quickly.
+But it took a year before he could produce a demo, which was initially called Subvein.
+“I got a few players from a Rock Paper Shotgun article and they’ve just, well, some of them have stuck with the game ever since … they’d say ‘this thing here is broken, we need this feature’, so I could never really pull myself away from the game.”

-That was back in 2009.
-But Johnson kept chipping away, fixing bugs, adding assets and tweaking features in his spare time.
-2014 rolled along, and Johnson decided he wanted to travel the world instead of working around the clock.
+That was in 2009.
+Johnson kept chipping away, fixing bugs, adding assets and tweaking features in his spare time.
+Five years later, Johnson decided he wanted to travel the world instead of working around the clock.